 To shoot people at night and obtain a natural-looking night scene in the background, use the <≦> (Night Portrait) mode.
-Using a tripod is recommended
+Using a tripod is recommended.

 - Use a wide-angle lens and a tripod.
 When using a zoom lens, use the wide-angle end to obtain a wide night view.
 Also, use a tripod to prevent camera shake. - Check the subject's brightness.
-Under low light, the built-in flash will fire automatically to obtain a good exposure of the subject. - It is recommended to play back the image after shooting to check the image brightness.
+Under low light, the built-in flash will fire automatically to obtain a good exposure of the subject.
+It is recommended to play back the image after shooting to check - It is recommended to play back the image after shooting to check the image brightness.
 If the subject looks dark, move nearer and shoot again. - Also shoot in other shooting modes.
-Since camera shake is prone to occur with night shots, shooting also with < (Ơ > and < ₹ > is recommended.
+Since camera shake is prone to occur with night shots, shooting also with < x+ > and < > is recommended.